bitst0rm-pub/Formatter/README.md

 - Shared config files available for each 3rd-party plugin.
 - Displays real-time word and character counts.
 - Automatically remembers and restores text position.
-- Customizable and extendable through 2 methods to add custom plugins:
+- Customizable and extendable through 2 methods to add _your_ custom plugins:
     - Generic: Adding a portion JSON settings (no coding needed). _see_ [Configuration](#configuration)
     - Modules: Integration of your own modules. _see_ [Development](#development)
 - Open source and works offline.

+Limitations:

+- Text-to-Image:
+  Third-party plugins often rely on a headless browser to generate images, making the process very time-consuming.
+Consequently:
+    - `"recursive_folder_format"` will not be implemented or is disabled.
+    - `"new_file_on_format"` will not be implemented or is disabled.
+    - Outputs are available only in `PNG` format as Sublime Text only supports `PNG`, `JPG`, and `GIF` images.

 _Formatter in action..._

 ![Formatter](https://raw.githubusercontent.com/bitst0rm-pub/meta/master/formatter/screenshot.png)

+_Placeholder: Screenshot for Text-to-Image comming soon..._

 ## Guides